 Why Food Puzzles Are Great For Cats

 Cats are natural hunters.
-Throughout their evolutionary history, they developed traits and behaviors that fine-tune their ability to track down prey.
 Because of this, cats have a strong drive to hunt.
-Puzzle feeders are a great way to scratch that urge to hunt and scavenge while also addressing and preventing any boredom-related behavior problems.
+Puzzle feeders are a great way to scratch that urge to hunt and scavenge in a way that’s acceptable to us.
+Chances are you don’t actually want your cat hunting in your home.

-Beyond the mental stimulation that comes from food puzzles, they’re great for what I affectionately like to call “scarf ‘n barfers.”
-If you have one of these cats, you know exactly what I mean: food can’t be eaten quick enough to satisfy these hungry, hungry felines.
+Beyond the mental stimulation that comes from food puzzles, they’re great for what I affectionately call “scarf ‘n barfers.”
+If you have one of these cats, you know exactly what I mean: food can’t be eaten quick enough to satisfy these hungry, hungry felines and they’re always asking for more food.
 They practically inhale their food and then it quickly ends up on your floor.

 Which Puzzle Feeders For Cats Are Best?